This add-on lets you display facets alongside supported WordPress blocks, in classic and block themes.

 Supported blocks

-The following blocks are supported and can be used to create FacetWP compatible listings:
+The following blocks are supported and can be used to create FacetWP compatible listings.
+Note that all blocks need to be enabled for FacetWP to be filterable by facets.

 Source/Plugin Block name Block type